yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 time “breakfast” is used , The article is used before it as it refers to a particular breakfast]

-# # RULE 64: Use of “the + Adjective”: Whenever the article “the” is used before an
+# RULE 64: Use of “the + Adjective”: Whenever the article “the” is used before an

 adjective, it determines the whole group.

-## Examples
+Examples:-
 The poor – poor people
 The needy – needy people
 The brave-- brave people